brighalvy/amcModels/README.md

 ## What is left?

 I still need to create the `amc` and `hamc` functions, these will be built on the required functions already created.
 Further I will need to optimize my function implementations to speed up the MCMC process.
+The creation of a vignette to demonstrate the application of the functions as well as some interpretation of results needs to be completed.
+Finally I will need to make sure that all of my sources are properly cited in the description and where appropriate.